 They called for baking the corn tortillas for 15-18 minutes, which led me to not one, but three batches burned to a crisp (I won’t bore you with the details. 😉 ).
 These go from heavenly crisp to inedibly burned in a matter of seconds, so you need to keep a vigilant eye.
 I found that the best method was hot and fast, in the upper and lower thirds of the oven for a total of 8 minutes, switching and rotating the baking sheets halfway through.

-Use these to make Pork Carnitas Tostadas, Chicken Tostadas, or mix and match toppings like Homemade Refried Beans, Carne Asada, Slow Cooker Pulled Chicken, Pico de Gallo, and Easy Guacamole.
+Use these to make Pork Carnitas Tostadas, Chicken Tostadas, or mix and match toppings like Homemade Refried Beans, Carne Asada, Chicken Tinga, Pico de Gallo, and Easy Guacamole.
 They make a quick and satisfying meal and are a great way to feed a hungry crowd with toppings served family style.

 How to Make Tostada Shells